 With Renewal, Strings seizes upon the opportunity to surprise his listeners and to expand his own musical horizons.
 By winning the Grammy, he discovered a newfound confidence to consider every creative path that presented itself.
 Because he’s bringing in his touring bandmates Billy Failing (banjo, vocals, piano), Royal Masat (bass, vocals), and Jarrod Walker (mandolin, vocals, guitar), as well as guests John Mailander (violin), Spencer Cullum Jr. (pedal steel) and Grant Millikem (synth), Renewal is far more than just a singer-songwriter record, even if it exposes his own mindset more than any of his material to date.

 “I listen to this album now and it’s emotional,” he says.
 “I could sit there and tweak it forever, but there’s a point where it’s like building a house of cards.
 Yeah, I could add an extra tower on top, but it might collapse.
 I’ve always doubted myself, and I still do, but this album makes me think, ‘Hey, you’re doing all right, kid.
 You just need to keep going.’”

-Look for an exclusive two-part interview with Billy Strings, our BGS Artist of the Month in October, later this month, and enjoy our BGS Essentials playlist below.
+Read our exclusive two-part interview with Billy Strings here, and enjoy our BGS Essentials playlist below.